 The cause is unknown, but GPA is not a type of cancer or infection.

-Wegener's granulomatosis, or GPA, is part of a larger group of vasculitic syndromes.
+GPA is part of a larger group of vasculitic syndromes.

 They all feature an autoimmune attack by an abnormal type of circulating antibody called antineutrophil cytoplasmic antibodies (ANCAs).